 Some people who own real estate for investment purposes are reluctant to sell the property because they may incur a large income tax liability on the realized gain.
 However, the property can be exchanged and the gain postponed (but not eliminated) under the like-kind exchange rules.
 To qualify, the property received must also be real estate (land and/or buildings) intended for investment or income-producing purposes.
+Under the Tax Cuts and Jobs Act of 2017, the types of property eligible for this tax treatment are reduced.

 To defer gain on an exchange, you must identify one or more parcels as replacement property.
 The maximum number that you may identify is either three properties without regard to the fair market values, or any number of properties as long as their aggregate fair market value does not exceed 200% of the aggregate fair market value of all of the relinquished properties.
 You must identify the property within 45 days and complete the exchange within 180 days after you relinquish your property, or by the due date of your tax return (including extensions), whichever comes first.
-The like-kind exchange rules can also be used for personal property, such as vehicle trade-ins.
+Due to the Tax Cuts and Jobs Act, the like-kind exchange rules cannot be used for personal property, such as vehicle trade-ins unless one portion of the exchange was completed by December 31, 2017, and one portion remained open by that date.